quapka/sqc-project-plan/README.md

 ### Testing infrastructure

 Apart from unit-tests that are discussed later I propose to create more elaborate testing eco-system that would include the various mining components --- mining pools, mining proxies and mining devices.
 Those will probably be implemented as a separate Rust (library) create and allow to test and monitor Stratum V2 implementation in various setups.
-Example setup can be mining pool running Stratum V1, mining proxy with traslation V1-V2 and several mining devices.
+Example setup can be mining pool running Stratum V1, mining proxy with translation V1-V2 and several mining devices.
 Different tests and simulations will require different features (e.g. some might omit the TCP/IP layer since all the test devices will be implemented in software and ran on a single devices, so that the transportation layer won't be needed).
 The various setups provide trade-offs between speed of testing/simulations and closeness to the real-world mining scenario.

 ## Key aspects implementation-wise